Manila Children’s Home

 In addition to changing the lives of residents, Basiwa says, the Manila Children’s Home has the potential to impact the community around it: “People can learn that there are times when the local government is not sufficient to provide for a large population of children under their care, and external help is needed in order to be effective in helping these children.
 We are hoping our community will see this and be encouraged to support and become involved with the home.”

 With MCH now operational, Joshua Benavidez, ER’s Regional Director for Asia, envisions growth and expanded impact in the coming months and years.
-“In the next five years, we would like to have 100 kids in our children's home,” says Benavidez.
+“In the next five years, we would like to have up to 20 kids in our children's home,” says Benavidez.
 “Of course, that means we would have to upgrade our facilities to accommodate such a number, as well as increase the number of our staff.
 Our dream is to see as many kids as possible become leaders of our society, in spite of what they have experienced in their young lives.”